suiji/Arborist/README.md

-The Arborist provides a fast, open-source implementation of Leo Brieman's Random Forest algorithm.
-The Arborist achieves its speed through efficient C++ code and parallel, distributed tree construction.
+The Arborist project hosts fast, open-source implementations of several decision-tree algorithms.
+Breiman and Cutler's **Random Forest** algorithm is implemented and Friedman's **Stochastic Gradient Boosting** is under development.
+A spin providing Friedman and Fisher's **PRIM** ("Patient Rule Induction Method") has been developed by Decision Patterns, LLC.
+Arborist derivatives achieve their speed through efficient C++ code and parallel, distributed tree construction.
+Considerable attention has been devoted to minimizing and regularizing data movement, a key challenge to accelerating these algorithms.

-Bindings are available for [R](https://cran.r-project.org/web/packages/Rborist/index.html) and **Python (evolving)**
+Bindings are provided for [R](https://cran.r-project.org/web/packages/Rborist/index.html).
+A language-agnostic bridge design supports development of bindings for additional front ends, such as **Python** and **Julia**.

 ### R

-**CRAN** hosts the released package [Rborist](https://cran.r-project.org/web/packages/Rborist/index.html).
+**CRAN** hosts the released package [Rborist](https://cran.r-project.org/web/packages/Rborist/index.html), which implements the Random Forest algorithm.

 Installation of the *released* version using **R**: